erhsparks/app_academy_prepwork/w1/w1d2/exercises/iteration.md

 ### `race`

-Now write a `race` method that takes two procs and returns the one with the shorter runtime.
+Now write a `race` method that takes an array of procs and returns the one with the shorter runtime.
 Use your `benchmark` method to do this.
 Here, too, allow the user to pass in the number of times to run the procs.

 ### `eval_block`